 As the honey bees go about collecting nectar and pollen they play a very big role in helping crops make better fruit.
-Bee pollination makes about 15 billion dollars of food in the United States every year!
+Bee Glossary Words Africanized bee Beekeeping European Honey Bee Pollination pollination makes about 15 billion dollars of food in the United States every year!
 Scientists say that one in every three bites of food we eat is possible because of honey bee pollination.
 That means, if we didn't have bees anymore, we would have 1/3 less food each day!